ARIII28/SeleniumScraper/README.md

 # Selenium Web Scraping Automation: Price Tracking and Data Logging

-Are you tired of constantly refreshing product pages to check if the price has dropped? **Selenium Web Scraping Automation** is here to save the day!
-This Python-based tool automatically tracks product prices on your favorite e-commerce sites and logs them into a neat CSV file, so you can stop worrying about missing a deal.
+**Selenium Web Scraping Automation** is a Python-based tool that automatically tracks product prices from e-commerce websites and logs the data into a CSV file.
+It eliminates the need for constantly refreshing pages to catch price changes, helping you stay on top of deals effortlessly.

 ## Tech Stack
 - **Python**: The versatile language that runs the show.